Great Balls of Fire (Dolly Parton album): Critical reception

+The New York Times determined that the album "isn't even an instance any more of a great talent being slicked up and distorted...
+It's just trivial in the most depressing sort of way."

-Writing for AllMusic, Mark Deming gave the album three and a half out of five stars.
-He felt that "considering how well (and how sympathetically) Parton produced herself on her last few pre-crossover efforts...Dean Parks and Gregg Perry's studio settings [are] a bit disconcerting," but "they thankfully seem aware at all times who is in the spotlight, and Dolly, professional that she is, rises to the challenge on all ten tracks."
+Writing for AllMusic, Mark Deming felt that "considering how well (and how sympathetically) Parton produced herself on her last few pre-crossover efforts...Dean Parks and Gregg Perry's studio settings [are] a bit disconcerting," but "they thankfully seem aware at all times who is in the spotlight, and Dolly, professional that she is, rises to the challenge on all ten tracks."
 He also noted that there are only four Parton compositions on the album and said that "it seems ironic that the most purely country cut on the LP is a cover of the Beatles' "Help!," which is given a sprightly neo-bluegrass arrangement."

 Commercial performance

 The album debuted at number 19 on the Billboard Top Country Albums chart dated June 23, 1979.
 It would peak at number four on the chart dated July 28, where it would remain for five non-consecutive weeks.
 The album charted for a total of 26 weeks.
 It also peaked at number 40 on the Billboard 200.
 In Canada, the album peaked at number one on the RPM Country Albums chart and number 28 on the Top Albums chart.
 The album also peaked at number 48 in Australia on the Kent Music Report.

 The album was certified Gold by the Recording Industry Association of America on November 13, 1979.